BurnsCapital/etc-alert/README.md

 ## To do

-add approved defcon list to a contract and have signature matching to enter defcon1 (what ever that means (bells, Air raid horns, etc)
+- [ ] add approved defcon list to a contract and have signature matching to enter defcon1 (what ever that means (bells, Air raid horns, etc)

+- [ ] find standalone whisper client

+- [ ] 3d print sketch

 ## .env options

 NODEENV [dev, whisper]

 LOGLEVEL [debug, error, info]

 WEB3_URL [whisper provider]